ebsaral/1234S.org/README.md

 > This project is currently being developed to be released soon.
 [View Progress](https://github.com/ebsaral/Logical-Spirituality/projects?query=is%3Aopen)

-**Logical Spirituality** builds on traditional spirituality by uncovering the **unseen logic in nature**.
-It demonstrates how these truths unfold in practice through two guiding principles: **Interconnectedness** and **Justice in Nature**.
+**Logical Spirituality** builds on traditional spirituality by uncovering the **unseen logic of nature**.
+It demonstrates how these truths are observable in practice through two guiding principles: **Interconnectedness** and **Justice in Nature**.
 Their relationship is explored through a *multidimensional* cycle of learning, with the **health of all living beings** serving as the foundation.

 ## Core areas you can master through this project